milovanderlinden/blackarch-site/_posts/2016-04-29-iso-released.md

 * include linux kernel 4.5.1
 * fixed an EFI boot issue
 * fixed the well-known i686 boot issue
-* added more than 80 new tools
+* added more than 80 new packages
-* updated all blackarch tools
+* updated all blackarch packages
 * updated all system packages
 * updated menu entries for window managers (awesome, fluxbox, openbox)